Jordan Weisman: Biography

-On January 7, 1999, Microsoft acquired Virtual World Entertainment Group and FASA Interactive; VWE was sold off to some of its developers, while FASA Interactive became Microsoft's FASA Studio.
-Babcock and Weisman went over to Microsoft, with Weisman becoming the Creative Director of Microsoft games from 1999 to 2002.
+Microsoft acquired both Virtual World Entertainment Group and FASA Interactive on January 7, 1999; Microsoft sold Virtual World to some of its developers, while Microsoft rebranded FASA Interactive as FASA Studio.
+Babcock and Weisman went to work for Microsoft, with Weisman becoming the Creative Director of Microsoft games from 1999 to 2002.
 While working at Microsoft, Weisman and his unit created a new genre of interactive entertainment called alternative reality games, and developed the alternate reality game "The Beast", to promote the Steven Spielberg film A.I.

-Weisman had been working on a design for a computer game called Corsairs!, set in an alternate universe United States, and he convinced FASA Corporation to develop the board game Crimson Skies (1998) to enhance the value of the property.
+Weisman had been developing a computer game design called Corsairs!, which took place in the United States of an alternate universe, and he arranged for FASA Corporation to publish the board game Crimson Skies (1998) with the intend of increasing the value of computer game.

-In 2000, he founded WizKids, with his new idea for miniatures games involving the "clix" miniature figure that contained a dial to depict the miniature's stats.
+In 2000, he founded WizKids, with his miniatures games involving the "clix" style of miniature figure that contained a dial that can be turned to show the statistics for each figure.
 WizKids produced the games Mage Knight, HeroClix, and Pirates of the Spanish Main.
 WizKids grew rapidly and went from start-up to over $30M in annual sales in just two years.
 The company focused on miniature figure games that are easy to learn for younger players.
 Weisman sold WizKids to Topps in 2003.

 In 2003 he founded 42 Entertainment, a design company in the new field of the alternate reality game or ARGs.
 42 has created multiple ARGs, including, "I Love Bees", to promote the Xbox game Halo 2, and "Year Zero" to promote the Nine Inch Nails album of the same name.

 In 2006, his Cathy's Book, a novel with interactive elements co-written by Sean Stewart and illustrated by Cathy Brigg appeared from Running Press.
 The book was a best seller in Germany and sold over 100,000 copies in the USA.

-In 2007, FASA Studio was dissolved and all of the FASA rights were then licensed to Weisman.
+In 2007, FASA Studio was closed and all of its FASA rights were licensed back to Weisman.
 In 2007 Weisman founded Smith & Tinker (named after the characters in The Wizard of Oz).
-It was through Smith & Tinker that Weisman was able to relicense his old FASA properties.
+Weisman relicensed his FASA properties through Smith & Tinker.
 Smith & Tinker licensed the electronic entertainment rights to Crimson Skies, Shadowrun, MechWarrior and other FASA properties that had belonged to Microsoft.